Juulia Turkkila: 2015–16 season

 Turkkila returned to competition in 2015, placing 5th at the Lombardia Trophy.
 She was tenth at the 2015 Nebelhorn Trophy and fourteenth at the 2015 Finlandia Trophy.
 In December 2015, Turkkila won the bronze medal at the Finnish Championships.
 On 20 January 2016, the Finnish Figure Skating Association reported that her season was over due to a groin strain.
 Tarja Sipilä coached Turkkila at Helsingin Luistelijat figure skating club in Helsinki.

 On 1 April 2016, the Finnish Figure Skating Association reported that Turkkila had teamed up with Matthias Versluis to compete in ice dancing.

+Competitive ice dance career

-2016–17 season: Debut of Turkkila/Versluis
+2016–17 season: Switch to ice dance and debut of Turkkila/Versluis

 Making their international debut, Turkkila/Versluis placed sixth at the NRW Trophy in November 2016.
 Later that month, they finished 13th at their first ISU Challenger Series assignment, the 2016 CS Tallinn Trophy.
 In December, they took the silver medal behind Törn/Partanen at the 2017 Finnish Championships.
 In February, they represented Finland at the 2017 Winter Universiade, finishing eighth.